-Morenikeji Ruth Akinade will be working with the Legal Aid Foundation in Taiwan, Summer 2017.
+Morenikeji Ruth Akinade worked with the Legal Aid Foundation in Taiwan, Summer 2017.

 Beulah Agbabiaka worked with Zhicheng Public Interest Lawyers researching policy to support the protection of senior citizens, Winter 2016-2017.